SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 )
 ```

+To trigger the ATC run an ATC config file `atcconfig.yml` will be needed.
+Check section 'ATC config file example' for more information.

 ### ATC run via direct ABAP endpoint configuration in Jenkinsfile

 This  example triggers an ATC run directly on the ABAP endpoint.

-In order to trigger the ATC run you have to pass the username and password for authentication to the ABAP endpoint via parameters.
+In order to trigger the ATC run you have to pass the username and password for authentication to the ABAP endpoint via parameters as well as the ABAP endpoint/host.

-That must be configured as following:
+This must be configured as following:

 ```groovy
 abapEnvironmentRunATCCheck(